-The Oxford Genomics Centre is a genomics service facility based at the Wellcome Trust Centre for Human Genetics (WTCHG), a research institute of the Nuffield Department of Medicine at the University of Oxford.
+The Oxford Genomics Centre is a genomics service facility based at the Wellcome Centre for Human Genetics (WHG), a research institute of the Nuffield Department of Medicine at the University of Oxford.

 Genomics technologies, in particular high-throughput sequencing and micro-array-based applications, have revolutionised modern genetics.
 Sustaining capability and expertise in these technologies is a strategic priority for the WTCHG, and underpins the objectives of the Oxford Genomics Centre in providing expert advice and high-quality services to scientists within the Centre, at the University and further afield.
 We have a particular remit to support excellent research within WHG and certain collaborating institutes: please contact us for more information.

 Our comprehensive offering of genomics applications in sequencing, arrays and single-cell isolation and analysis is sustained by many of the latest commercial technology platforms, including Illumina and Oxford Nanopore sequencing, Illumina and Affymetrix arrays, Fluidigm and Sony cell isolation, Labcyte and Beckman automation platforms and the 10X Genomics Chromium platform.

 We operate on a cost-recovery basis for academic projects, and we offer competitive rates for commercial organisations.
 Please contact our Project Management team for more information about the services available to different sectors of the research community.

 The Oxford Genomics Centre supports the scientific efforts of our users and external customers by always working to improve the efficiency and reliability of our processes, by adopting new platforms and techniques, and by working with other groups to develop optimised methods.